bwu62/stat240-revamp/docs/04-data-frames.md

  - The vectors do not have to be pre-created; you can create them as you go along.
  - You can reference another column immediately after creating it inside the function, e.g. `date_of_birth` was created, and then immediately used on the next line to help create `age` (by the way `age` here is approximately computed as number of days since birth divided by 365.24, the approximate number of days in a year, then rounded down following convention).
  - Data frames can, and almost always do contain many columns each with a different type.
 However, as usual a single column---which is still a vector!---can only contain a SINGLE type of data inside it, e.g. you cannot have a column with both numbers and characters simultaneously.
- - Printing the df by either just writing it on a new line, or with the `print()` function (same thing) will show not only the first few rows, but also other info like
+ - Printing the df by either just writing it on a new line, or with the `print()` function (same thing), will show not only the first few rows, but also other info like:
    - column (and row) names,
    - number of rows and columns (displayed as rows x cols),
-   - and the type of each column (dbl, chr, lgl, date, or others beyond our scope)
+   - and the type of each column (dbl, chr, lgl, date, or others beyond our scope).
- - You can create a column of constants by recycling a single value
+ - You can create a column of constants by recycling a single value.
-   - Note: by design, `tibble()` will ONLY recycle length-1 vectors.
-This is to help avoid errors and improve syntax legibility.
+   - Note: by design, `tibble()` will ONLY recycle length-1 vectors (this is to help avoid errors and improve syntax legibility).